Authentication with OAuth or OpenID providers

 Storing data

-On native platforms like iOS, and Android you can secure things like access tokens locally using a package called expo-secure-store
+On native platforms such as Android and iOS, you can secure things like access tokens locally using a library called expo-secure-store

 (This is different to AsyncStorage

-on Android.
+on Android and keychain services on iOS and .
 There is no web equivalent to this functionality.

 You can store your authentication results and rehydrate them later to avoid having to prompt the user to login again.